 Movement is critical for all aspects of a newborn baby’s development.
 When the baby is on his belly moving forward on the floor, he begins to use his vision in a way he would not have when we move him through space.
 This helps the visual pathway to develop rapidly at a time when being able to see is very important to him.
 The better he sees, the more he wants to move to get to the things he sees, enhancing his desire to explore and learn about the world.

 In addition, this will promote the maturation of his breathing ability, allowing him to make a wider range of sounds much sooner, aiding in his speech acquisition.
 This improved ability to communicate from an early stage sets the foundation of becoming an effective speaker.
 So parents, don’t keep your infant all wrapped up, let him have the opportunity to move those limbs right from day one.

 As your baby progress to becoming an active toddler, crawling and creeping around, just free movement alone is no longer enough.
 Rather, parents might want to consider a series of well-researched and tested physical exercises that they can practice with their child at home.
 Here is an example of a physical exercise that you can practice with your child at home:

 Build an obstacle course at home using pillows, boxes and encourage your child to creep around looking for you.
-As he does so, he engages in action planning, enhance visual stimulation and even strengthen his fingers for writing.
+As he does so, he engages in action planning, enhances visual stimulation and even strengthens his fingers for writing.